christoph-v/spark/README.md

 ### Statement on 2018-12-30 by [Christoph Valentin](https://github.com/christoph-v)

-As long as nobody else volunteers to host the SP-ARK project, I will host a PRELIMINARY homepage at my "Area #A" blog:
+As long as nobody else volunteers to host the S&P-ARK project, I will host a PRELIMINARY homepage at my "Area #A" blog:
 [https://areasharpa.wordpress.com/spark](https://areasharpa.wordpress.com/spark)